wayneworkman/simple-process-monitor/README.md

 * Enable a new service called `simple-process-monitor`
 * Start the new service called `simple-process-monitor`

+## Logs

+The log containing process information is located here: `/var/log/simple-process-monitor/simple-process-monitor.log`

+If the script outputs anything to StandardOutput, that will be located here: `/var/log/simple-process-monitor/StandardOutput.log`

+If the script outputs anything to StandardError, that will be located here `/var/log/simple-process-monitor/StandardError.log`

+A logrotate configuration is setup to rotate the files within  `/var/log/simple-process-monitor/` on a weekly basis, if the files reach 10M in size.

 ## Starting, Stopping, Enabling, Disabling, Status

 To enable on boot: `systemctl enable simple-process-monitor`